The 20 Best Books About Thailand to Read Before You Go

 7. Very Thai by Philip Cornwel-Smith

 Hands down one of my favorite books about Thai culture.
-It’s colorful, fun, and full of little things that make you go, “Ohhh, so that’s why they do that!”
-From 7-Elevens and spirit houses to beauty pageants and street food.
-Great for families too.
+It’s colorful, fun, and full of those little “ohhh, so that’s why they do that!” moments.
+From 7-Elevens and spirit houses to beauty pageants and street food, it covers the small cultural details that no travel guide bothers to explain.
+Great for families too, kids can flip through it just as easily as adults.

 8. Working with the Thais by Henry Holmes & Suchada Tangtongtavy

-If you’re planning to stay longer, work remotely, or even settle here, this one’s gold.
-It dives into Thai communication styles, values, and cultural “rules” that foreigners often miss.
-Super useful.
+If you’re planning to stay longer, work remotely, or even settle here, this one is gold.
+It dives deep into Thai communication styles, core values, and the unspoken cultural “rules” that foreigners miss constantly.
+Super useful, incredibly practical.
 Should be handed out at immigration, honestly.

 Working With the Thais